IRS Code 152, What Does Refund Information Mean On 2021/2022 Tax Topic?

 Delays can occur due to various causes, such as:

 • Amended return.
-Your return could delay if you filed an amended form or claims for refunds that need to obtain an identification number for each taxpayer (TIN).
+Your return could be delayed if you filed an amended form or claims for refunds that need to obtain an identification number for each taxpayer (TIN).
 The more documents you’ve got, the longer it’ll take to have approval for a refund.
-Amended returns are among the most frequent reason for a reference number to appear.
+Amended returns are among the most frequent reasons for a reference number to appear.
 It could take 20 weeks to receive the refund due to an unreturned item.

 • Late filing.
 Quick filers will see their tax returns reviewed before they are approved.
-If you submit tax returns before the due date, your return could be delayed.
+Premature tax returns may be delayed.

 • Paper return.
 A lot of people who file returns on paper face massive delays.
 Tax returns that are electronically filed typically have an upper spot in the filing.